If you are leaving the Urbana campus, access to email and other network services may still be available to you depending on your circumstances.

 - See Choosing an ISP for more information.

-Once you've established another email account, you can forward your @illinois.edu email to your new account.
+Once you've established another email account, you can move existing email and forward new incoming @illinois.edu email to your new account.

-- Simply log in to the Electronic Directory Editor redirection service before your deactivation date.
+- Log in to the Electronic Directory Editor redirection service before your deactivation date.
 Your @illinois.edu email will forward to the account you specify for one year after your CITES account deactivates.

 - You should always use @illinois.edu as your return address, as email sent to NetID@(somewhere).illinois.edu will not be forwarded.